 The best solution depends on who’s asking.
 For massive credit unions with near-limitless resources, building a data warehouse on your own may make the most sense.

-For smaller credit unions or those who don’t have a few years to sink into development, there are services that offer all the benefits of data lakes, data warehousing, and data pooling at a fraction of what it would cost to build in-house.
+For smaller credit unions or those who don’t have a few years to sink into development, some services offer all the benefits of data lakes, data warehousing, and data pooling at a fraction of the cost to build in-house.
 These services also have robust support communities that make troubleshooting a breeze.